Don't you think Mitzi looks an awful lot like Gloria Swanson?

 In his March 27, 2006 post Holmes! says:

 "You may have heard of Thoroughly Modern Millie, but chances are that you haven't heard of the flapper gal we're presenting today.
 Perhaps it's due to our girl's reticence to fully embrace her modernity, as evinced by the title of her strip.
-Instead of being thoroughly modern, our titular Mitzi is merely mod-ish.
+Instead of being thoroughly modern, our titular Mitzi is merely mod-ish.:D I agree the so-called dialog is underwhelming to say the least.
+It's all a bit piquant, so not for kids.
+It tries too hard to be blasé and Oscar Wildish, a sort of "Sex & the City" of its day.
+But I do genuinely love the art.
+It's very classy and expressive.

 Sadly, the same wishy-washiness pervades this strip.
 Is it a fashion column?
 Is it a comic?
 Does it have a continuing plot?
 All of these queries may be answered in the same weakly voiced affirmative.
 It's a comic, to be sure, but just barely.
 There are characters involved in the affair, but they're the slightest slips of individuals, serving more as clothes hangers than protagonists.